TimoLassmann/Phenoparser/scripts/README.md

 Phenolyzer
 ----------

-This script `make_extended_phenolyzer_database.sh` takes HPO terms **and Disease terms** for each patient and queries Phenolyzer.
-All data is stored in an SQLite database and for simplicity you can use the same database as the OMIM information by simply using `-d same database name as above`.
+The script `make_extended_phenolyzer_database.sh` takes in any available HPO terms **and Disease terms** for each patient and queries Phenolyzer.
+All data is stored in the same SQLite database as the omim data.

 The options are:

 ```
--d <output database where all data will be stored>
+-d <output database where all data will be stored - needs to be the same database name as above>
 -l <log file to keep track of what's happening>
 ```